-To recognize the extraordinary achievements and service of individuals who promote the objectives and purposes of the Adjutant General’s Corps and Adjutant General’s Corps Regimental Association (AGCRA) as set forth in the Constitution and Bylaws of the Association.
+To recognize the distinguished and extraordinary achievements and service of individuals who promote the objectives and purposes of the Adjutant General’s Corps “and” Adjutant General’s Corps Regimental Association (AGCRA) as set forth in the Constitution and Bylaws of the Association.

-Significant achievements and service contributions to the Adjutant General’s Corps and AGCRA must be met for approval.
+Significant achievements and service contributions to both the Army / Adjutant General’s Corps “and” AGCRA must be met for approval.

 Any military or civilian personnel who is a member in good standing of the Association and who is a member of the Adjutant General’s Corps or other Human Resources professional, or affiliated with the Adjutant General’s Corps, when the award recommendation is submitted.
 Personnel may not receive this award more than twice.

-The Major General Horatio Gates Bronze Medal is awarded for distinguished achievements and distinguished service over an extended period of time to the Adjutant General’s Corps and Adjutant General’s Corps Regimental Association (AGCRA).
+The Major General Horatio Gates Bronze Medal is awarded for distinguished achievements and distinguished service over an extended period of time to the Army / Adjutant General’s Corps “and” Adjutant General’s Corps Regimental Association (AGCRA).

 Horatio Gates was the first Adjutant General of the Army.
-A Gold Medal presented to Major General Horatio Gates by Congressional resolution to commemorate his victories over the British in the Battles of Bennington, Fort Stanwix and Saratoga.
+A Gold Medal was presented to Major General Horatio Gates by a Congressional resolution to commemorate his victories over the British in the Battles of Bennington, Fort Stanwix, and Saratoga.
 These three key battles prevented the British from occupying the strategic Hudson Valley and isolating New England from the other former colonies during the Revolutionary War.

-Memorandum must contain contributions to the Army and AGCRA, as well as desired presentation date.
-Recommendation must be endorsed by the local AGCRA Chapter President or senior Adjutant General Officer.
-If no Adjutant General Officer is available, a senior Human Resources professional will endorse the recommendation.
+The award recommendation must contain contributions to the Army / AG Corps “and” AGCRA, as well as the desired presentation date.
+The recommendation must be endorsed by the local AGCRA Chapter President.
+If there is not a local Chapter in your area, a senior Adjutant General Officer will endorse the recommendation.
+If a senior Adjutant General Officer is not available, then a senior Human Resources professional can endorse the recommendation.

 Certificates for approved recommendations will be provided to the President of the Association for authenticating signature.
 When signed, the certificate and medal will be mailed to the recommending authority.
 If mailing has to be expedited, recommending authority will cover the costs.